Waikiki Primary School is fortunate to have dedicated specialist staff in the curriculum areas of:

 In addition to the classroom sports programs Waikiki Primary School is a member of the Rockingham Area School Sport Association (RASSA).
 This allows our students the opportunity to compete against other schools in a variety of sports.
 The Association organises inter-school sport competitions each term including:

-Science: At Waikiki Primary School, Science is taught as a specialist subject with children in Pre-Primary to Year 6 led by Danielle Kovac and Lauren Robson.
+At Waikiki Primary School, Science is taught as a specialist subject with children in kindergarten to Year 6 led by Danielle Kovac.

 All students are exposed to a wide range of hands-on and engaging science activities in the purpose built, well resourced, Science Room for one hour per week.